How to Stop Craving Sugar and Eliminate It From Your Diet

 Sugar has some of the same characteristics as a toxic drug.
-When sugar hits our bloodstream it stimulates the same pleasure centers of the brain that respond to heroin and cocaine.
+When it hits our bloodstream it stimulates the same pleasure centers of the brain that respond to heroin and cocaine.
 Eating just a small amount creates cravings for more, and quitting suddenly can cause withdrawal symptoms, like headaches, mood swings, cravings, and fatigue.

 Photo by Rod Long on Unsplash

-How To Minimize Cravings
+Minimize Your Sugar Cravings

 Increase Serotonin Levels

+- Get plenty of sunshine.
 It’s scientifically proven that sunlight increases serotonin levels.
 No wonder we feel so good after a day at the beach!

+- Try 5-HTP (5-Hydroxytryptophan).
 The body converts 5-Hydroxytryptophan (5-HTP) to serotonin and can help with sleep, mood, anxiety, appetite, and pain.

-Take Magnesium and Vitamin C Supplements
+Supplement With Magnesium and Vitamin C

 More Reasons to Give Up Sugar